 The Company established the Guess?, Inc. Savings Plan (the "Savings Plan") under Section 401(k) of the Internal Revenue Code.
-Under the Savings Plan, employees ("associates") may contribute up to 100% of their compensation per year subject to the elective limits as defined by IRS guidelines, and the Company may make matching contributions in amounts not to exceed 3.0% of the associates' annual compensation.
+Under the Savings Plan, employees ("associates") may contribute up to 100% of their compensation per year subject to the elective limits as defined by IRS guidelines and the Company may make matching contributions in amounts not to exceed 3.0% of the associates' annual compensation.
 Investment selections consist of mutual funds and do not include any Company common stock.
-The Company's contributions to the Savings Plan for fiscal 2014, fiscal 2013 and fiscal 2012 amounted to \$1.3 million, \$1.3 million and \$1.2 million, respectively.
+The Company's contributions to the Savings Plan amounted to \$1.3 million for each of fiscal 2015, fiscal 2014 and fiscal 2013.

 Effective January 1, 2006, the Company adopted a Non-qualified Deferred Compensation Plan (the "DCP").
 Under the DCP, select employees who satisfy certain eligibility requirements and members of the Board of Directors may make annual irrevocable elections to defer a portion of their base compensation and/or bonuses.
 The deferred amounts and earnings thereon are payable to participants at specified future distribution dates, upon termination of employment, retirement, disability, death or change in control of the Company, in a lump sum or installments, pursuant to elections under the rules of the DCP.
 The participants to the DCP have an unsecured contractual commitment by the Company to pay the amounts due under the DCP.
 The Company has purchased corporate-owned life insurance, which is held in a rabbi trust, to offset this liability.
 The assets held in the rabbi trust are not available for general corporate purposes except in the event of bankruptcy of the Company.
-All earnings and expenses of the rabbi trust are reported in the Company's consolidated statement of income in other income and expenses.
-For fiscal 2014, fiscal 2013 and fiscal 2012, the Company incurred gains (losses) of \$0.6 million, \$0.4 million and \$(0.1) million, respectively, related to the change in the value of the insurance policy investments.
-The deferred compensation liability as of February 1, 2014 and February 2, 2013 was \$7.5 million and \$7.6 million, respectively.
-The related long-term asset as of February 1, 2014 and February 2, 2013 was \$9.1 million and \$8.5 million, respectively.
+All earnings and expenses of the rabbi trust are reported in the Company's consolidated statements of income in other income and expense.
+For fiscal 2015, fiscal 2014 and fiscal 2013, the Company incurred gains of \$0.3 million, \$0.6 million and \$0.4 million, respectively, related to the change in the value of the insurance policy investments.
+The deferred compensation liability as of January 31, 2015 and February 1, 2014 was \$9.1 million and \$7.5 million, respectively.
+The related long-term asset as of January 31, 2015 and February 1, 2014 was \$9.4 million and \$9.1 million, respectively.